fkengun/Chameleon-toolkit/README.md

     cc-snapshot will ask for your Chameleon password, and after a few minutes, a snapshot will be uploaded in the image repository of the instance's site (UC or TACC).
 * #### sync_hosts.sh
     `sync_hosts.sh` is a script to generate `/etc/hosts` file and synchronize across all instances so that each instance knows its siblings.
 It needs to be run once when all instances boot up or new instances are added. `sync_hosts.sh` relies on `~/nodes` file as well. **Please be sure `~/nodes` has all instances listed.**
+* #### (NEW) get_placement_rack.py
+    `get_placement_rack.py` is a script to get the rack id of instances.
+It can help to decide the radius of your instances.
+The ideal case is all instances are allocated in a single rack without involving cross-rack communication.
+The usage of this script is
+    ```
+    usage: get_placement_rack.py [-h] [-a | -i HOST | -m MAC]

+    optional arguments:
+      -h, --help            show this help message and exit
+      -a, --all             get host id, MAC and rack id of all nodes
+      -i HOST, --host HOST  get host id, MAC and rack id of host with given id
+      -m MAC, --mac MAC     get host id, MAC and rack id of host with MAC
+    ```

 * #### fm.sh
     `fm.sh` is a script to flush the memory cache to guarantee all files are actually read from the storage devices.
 To use it, simply run
     ```